Saitabau-Dennis/student-performance-prediction/README.md

 4. **Make predictions:** Use the loaded model's `predict()` method to generate predictions for the new data.

 5. **Interpret predictions:** The predictions will be an array of two values for each student: the first value represents Enrollment Likelihood (0 or 1), and the second value represents Need for Support (0 or 1).

-## Contributing

-Contributions are welcome!
-Feel free to open issues or pull requests for improvements or bug fixes.

-## License

-This project is licensed under the [MIT License](LICENSE).